AndrewMas99/IncidentResponse_Pi-Hole/README.md

 ### Setup: DNS Pointed at Pi-hole

-The client machine is manually configured to use the Raspberry Pi (`192.168.0.2`) as its DNS server, routing all queries through Pi-hole and the dashboard.
+The client machine is manually configured to use the Raspberry Pi (in this case example with an IP of `192.168.0.2`) as its DNS server, routing all queries through Pi-hole and the dashboard.

 ![DNS Configuration](Screenshots/dnsconfig.png)